20milliliter/command-terminal/docs/UsingCommandServer.md

 ### func register_parser(type : StringName, parser : Callable) -> void

 This method registers a new parser with the CommandServer.
-Without parsers, CommandServer can only call method with `String` arguments (thus helper methods for every command would have to exist).
+Without parsers, CommandServer can only call provided methods with `String` arguments (thus helper methods for every command would have to exist).

 It takes a StringName of the type to parse and the callable to call.
-The provided callable should take only one argument, a String, and return type specified by `type`.
+The provided callable should take only one argument, a String, and return a type `type`.

 Here is an example of a simple float parser:
 ```gdscript